e-zk/site/bookshelf/index.md

 List of books I am currenly reading:

-- _Notes from Underground_, by Fyodor Dostoyevsky
+- _Before the Coffee Gets Cold: Tales from the Cafe_, by Toshikazu Kawaguchi

 ## Collecting dust